stripe/stripe-go/README.md

 ### Production Package Release

+Manual steps that need to be taken for the release to be verified by Salesforce:

 - https://security.secure.force.com/security/tools/forcecom/scanner use username and password of the production packaging org.
+  - Report will probably land here https://groups.google.com/a/stripe.com/g/pbo/c/XoQHgHYjRzI
+- Submit something to the partner community (details in the video)
 - Include sec rev in the username of another account which contains the latest production package.
 - Make sure to write the Release Notes